 Free Speech VS Hate Speech: Where do we draw the line?

 Free speech is often viewed as the pinnacle embodiment of a libertarian society.
-Being able to speak your mind freely, and expressing your views in public are part and parcel of giving power to the people.
+Being able to speak your mind freely and express your views in public is part and parcel of giving power to the people.
 Yet, when free speech is left unregulated, it can turn into something far more sinister - Hate speech.
-There is a fine line between free speech and hate speech, with various countries taking different approaches to defining where the line should be drawn.
+There is a fine line between free speech and hate speech, and various countries take different approaches to defining where it should be drawn.

 The island nation of Singapore has strict policies to prevent hate speech from breaking out.
-The Sedition Act and the Maintenance of Religious Harmony Act are key legislations that help prevent hostility between ethnic and religious groups.
+The Sedition Act and the Maintenance of Religious Harmony Act are key pieces of legislation that help prevent hostility between ethnic and religious groups.
 Especially in a multicultural country such as Singapore, these policies are crucial in helping to protect social harmony and mitigate the risk of racial tensions arising.
-Yet, such legislation also comes with its downsides.
-By strictly regulating all expressions that can vaguely be considered “hate speech”, critics have pointed out that the Singaporean government risks stifling legitimate dissent.
+Yet such legislation also has downsides.
+By strictly regulating all expressions that could be vaguely considered “hate speech”, critics have pointed out that the Singaporean government risks stifling legitimate dissent.
 It chooses the conservative approach, preventing hate speech from festering at the expense of some level of free speech.

-The United States of America takes an extremely different approach.
+The United States of America takes a highly different approach.
 As enshrined in the First Amendment, "Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances."
-This guarantees individuals the right to express their views without interference, even if it is deemed offensive or controversial by others.
-Thus, hate speech is not explicitly prohibited, allowing individuals to speak freely as they wish.
+This guarantees individuals the right to express their views without interference, even if others deem them offensive or controversial.
+Thus, hate speech is not explicitly prohibited, allowing individuals to speak freely.
 Although seemingly idealistic, this liberal approach remains largely effective.
 Uninhibited free expression fosters a marketplace of ideas and opinions, with good ideas naturally prevailing over bad ones.
-Hence, this unorthodox system of check-and-balance allows US citizens to express themselves freely, while mitigating the disruptions to social cohesion.
+Hence, this unorthodox system of checks and balances allows US citizens to express themselves freely while mitigating the disruptions to social cohesion.

-Every country is faced with the trade-off between individual liberties over collective harmony.
-Protecting individual liberties may cause the rise of hate speech, and protecting collective harmony also risks infringing on free speech.
-In both cases, understanding the policies surrounding freedom of expression is crucial, allowing individuals to better understand their rights and protections in society.
-Only through a nuanced understanding of speech laws in your own country, will you be able to effectively advocate for policy changes.
+Every country faces a trade-off between individual liberties and collective harmony.
+Protecting individual liberties may increase hate speech, and protecting collective harmony may also risk infringing on free speech.
+In both cases, understanding the policies governing freedom of expression is crucial, enabling individuals to understand their rights and protections in society better.
+Only through a nuanced understanding of speech laws in your own country will you be able to advocate for policy changes effectively.

 Previous